 A business license is a formal document of a Company in China like a Certificate of Incorporation in other jurisdictions.
 It states a company’s basic information such as the company’s name in Chinese, incorporation date, registration address, the scope of a business, registered capital, investor name.

 After having acquired a certificate from the tax authority, you are now legally entitled to open foreign exchange and CNY (RMB) accounts and can start to hire staff, sign contracts, apply for a work permit and residence permit and the WFOE is now in a company incorporated in mainland China.

 Tax rates begin with 25% even though some industries still can get a lower rate as 15%, the tax rate hinge on the location and the business scope.
 All companies are obliged to report to the Tax Administration Department monthly.

 9. Annual Audit

 All enterprises in Mainland China are required to carry out annual compliance procedures as required by various governmental departments.
 It is essential to know the deadlines.
 Failure to comply may result in penalties or even revocation of business licenses.
-Normally one file Annual Audit Report within 3 month of the tax year ends.
-However the June 30th is the deadline of an annual audit report submission and licenses renewal in China
+Normally one file an Annual Audit Report within 3 months of the tax year ends.
+However, the June 30th is the deadline for an annual audit report submission and licenses renewal in China